 This in-depth travel guide to the best things to do in Canterbury England is brought to you by local blogger Ann, as part of my UK travel guides series.

 The picturesque streets of Canterbury are steeped in history dating as far back as the Roman times.
 Situated in the heart of Kent, the city is known for its beautifully preserved medieval architecture.
-The streets are lined with half-timbered buildings and beautiful historic pubs; it’s easy to see why this is one of England’s most visited towns in the south of England.
+The streets are lined with half-timbered buildings and beautiful historic pubs; it’s easy to see why this is one of the most visited towns in the south of England.

 Conveniently located only an hour from London by train, a visit to Canterbury makes the perfect day out in Kent.
 Whether you’re only visiting for the day or choose to spend a bit more time, this guide will take you through the top things to do in Canterbury as well as some lesser-known gems that cannot be missed.